blarney-lang/axi4/README.md

-# AXI4 in Blarney
+# An AXI4 library for Blarney

 This is a library for working with the AXI4 protocol in [Blarney](https://github.com/blarney-lang/blarney).
-It will help you develop your own AXI4 components (managers, subordinates, and stream processors), along with the interconnect to needed to join them together to form large systems.
+It will help you develop your own AXI4 components (managers, subordinates, and stream processors), interface with existing AXI4 components written in other languages, and provide interconnect to build systems comprising multiple components.
 It is in the early stages of development.

 ## Usage